DataScience-Proj-MH/NFL_Success/README.md

 * Bench
 * Broad Jump

-For the complete list of features [Check out the complete data frame](https://github.com/DataScience-Proj-MH/NFL_Success/blob/master/Data/final_df.csv)
+For the complete list of features [check out the complete data frame](https://github.com/DataScience-Proj-MH/NFL_Success/blob/master/Data/final_df.csv)

 ## Data Cleaning
 After scraping the data, we cleaned the data so it was usable for our model.